 4. Hundreds of other students use this laboratory each week.
 Another class probably follows directly after you are done.
 Respect for the environment and the equipment in the lab is an important part of making this experience a pleasant one.

-The lab tables and floors should be clean of any paper or "garbage."
-Please clean up your area before you leave the lab.
-The equipment must be either returned to the lab instructor or left neatly at your station, depending on the circumstances.
+The lab tables and floors should be clean of any paper or garbage.
+Clean up your area before you leave the lab.
+Return equipment to the lab instructor or leave it neatly at your station, as appropriate.